The installation reports contain raw data of mobile app installation events per app. For AppsFlyer an installation occurs with the first app launch.

 He finds that these users mostly come from ad A of campaign B that was run in media source C. He checks to see the campaign details and sees that the ad and campaign targeted users who want to travel to a certain destination.

 By analyzing user journey, Danny is able to understand that the campaign might have been too narrow or too focused.
 He also concludes that these users were not engaged enough by the app.

 The report contains data about ad sets and ad names.
 It is recommended that you specify the same name for ad sets and ad names across different media sources.

 Monica works with 10 media sources and has 3 ads that she runs through these media sources.
 The 3 ads all have the same budget and she wants to know how they perform across media sources.
 What Monica does is set the same ad and ad set names across different media sources.
 She then sorts by ad name and that allows her to see the success level of each ad in each media source.

-See configuring tracking links for integrated partners to learn more about specifying ad sets and ad names.
+See configuring attribution links for integrated partners to learn more about specifying ad sets and ad names.

-If you are using custom media sources, you can specify the ad set and ad name in the tracking link.
+If you are using custom media sources, you can specify the ad set and ad name in the attribution link.
 The parameters are

 Use these params to add additional data to the install event.
 The data can relate to media sources or any other aspect of the install event.